btungut-ready-examples/dotnet-hello-api/README.md

 # dotnet-hello-api

-This is a simple .NET Core Web API project that demonstrates how to create a simple API using .NET Core.
+This is a simple .NET Core Web API project that demonstrates how to create a simple API using **.NET 9**.
 It has been using for several projects / repositories which has been published by [GitHub : Burak Tungut Repositories](https://github.com/btungut)

 ## Prerequisites